Make it an afternoon to remember with our simple plan.

 Keep it simple.
 Most kids, especially younger ones, are happy with less, not more.
 Purchase some bubbles and large outdoor balls in bright colors.
 Spread a blanket on the grass, and let the fun begin.

 For a centerpiece, give a sugar mold an Easter theme; you can find them at antiques shops and flea markets.
 Fill several plastic egg halves with wheat grass, and then place the eggs in sugar mold holes.
 Wheat grass can be grown indoors from seed or purchased at a pet store or nursery; it is usually sold in flats.
 If you purchase flats, pull the grass apart, and insert into eggs.
 If you decide to grow it from seed, allow 7 to 10 days for germination.
 Tuck in fresh-faced daisies and bright purple tulips for a spectacular spring display.
-Finish the table setting with small, pastel-colored buckets filled with treats for the children.

 Give your chairs some seasonal personality.
 Place each end of pieces of ribbon inside a plastic egg, and snap it closed.
 Hang egg clusters off the back of chairs.